This post is part of the series Hospitality

 Because, according to 1 Peter 4:8-9, hospitality — or “the friendly reception and treatment of guests or strangers” (Dictionary.com) — is part of our Christian duty.
 Let’s read it together: “Above all, keep loving one another earnestly, since love covers a multitude of sins.
 Show hospitality to one another without grumbling.”

-If you find yourself viewing hospitality through a negative lens, then it is time to re-evaluate your understanding of what hospitality is and ask the Lord to help you nurture the correct attitude.
+If you find yourself viewing hospitality through a negative lens, then it is time to re-evaluate your understanding of what hospitality is.
+Ask the Lord to help you nurture the correct attitude.

 This is where the Christian view of hospitality differs from the type of hospitality that we often find on Pinterest, Instagram, other social media, and the glossy grocery store magazines.
 The worldly concept of hospitality is all about the hosting, the entertaining, the showing off.
-Sometimes it may be done for the right reasons, but it is easily sidetracked by sinful nature into becoming a method of self-exaltation.
-Like King Nebuchadnezzar overlooking his magnificent palace, gardens, and city, the temptation to take the credit and the glory can be very strong.
+Sometimes it may be done for the right reasons, but it is easily sidetracked by sinful nature.
+We have to be careful that we don’t succumb to self-exaltation.
+Like King Nebuchadnezzar overlooking his magnificent palace, gardens, and city, the temptation to take all the credit and the glory can be very strong.
 (See Daniel 4:28-33.)

 Biblical hospitality — or perhaps it is better to call it godly hospitality — is the complete opposite.
-It is motivated by a sense of love for those around us and a genuine desire to show kindness and warmth in whatever capacity we are able.
-It is a selflessness that comes, not from ourselves, but through the Holy Spirit working in our hearts to do His will, even if it is tiring or does not turn out how we expect.
+It is motivated by a sense of love for those around us.
+And a genuine desire to show kindness and warmth in whatever capacity we are able.
+It is a selflessness that comes, not from ourselves, but through the Holy Spirit working in our hearts to do His will.
+Even when it is tiring or does not turn out how we expect.

 Especially when it does not come naturally to us.